Turn a Whiskey-Barrel Planter Into Art

-A few years ago, Brooklyn Botanic Gardens contacted me to see if I had any ideas for chapters for a new book Designing an Herb Garden.
-Tina Marie Wilcox and I proposed and wrote two chapters for them—one was a “Grey-and-Green Garden of Mediterranean Herbs”—and the other was “An Herb Garden for Tea Time.”
-The latter garden that we designed was a tea party garden and it was planted in the shape of a teapot.
-While researching and growing herb plants for tea, we were inspired by the Mad Hatter’s Tea Party in Alice in Wonderland.
-Tina Marie and friends created huge cups and saucers out of hypertufa for a tea party garden and I decided to use the ready-made shape of whiskey barrels and fashion them into cups, a sugar bowl and creamer.
+A few years ago, the Brooklyn Botanic Garden contacted me to see if I had any ideas for chapters for a new book Designing an Herb Garden.
+Tina Marie Wilcox and I proposed and then wrote two chapters—one was a “Grey-and-Green Garden of Mediterranean Herbs”—and the other was “An Herb Garden for Tea Time.”
+The latter garden that we designed was a tea party garden, and it was planted in the shape of a teapot.
+While researching and growing herb plants for tea, we were inspired by the Mad Hatter’s tea party in Alice in Wonderland.
+Tina Marie and friends created huge cups and saucers out of hypertufa for a tea party garden, and I decided to use the ready-made shape of whiskey barrels and fashion them into cups, a sugar bowl, and a creamer.

-I probably bought and planted my first half-whiskey barrel as a container garden more than 20 years ago.
-Since then, I have had a number of them and my daughters had their own first gardens in whiskey barrels when they were in nursery school.
-I’d say that a whiskey barrel, exposed to the elements lasts as a plant container for about 10 years max.
+I bought and planted my first half–whiskey barrel as a container garden probably more than 20 years ago.
+Since then, I have had a number of them, and my daughters had their own first gardens in whiskey barrels when they were in nursery school.
+I’d say that a whiskey barrel exposed to the elements lasts as a plant container for about 10 years at most.

 My idea was to make them pretty and decorative, and hopefully prolong the deterioration of the wood.
-Over the years, I have learned that you place these large containers where you want them, before filling them with soil.
-Also, after having had them rot from sitting on the ground, I know that they should be placed on bricks or wood blocks to raise them off of the ground and to have air circulation beneath them.
-Without drilling extra holes in the bottom, drainage can be a problem, and a constant moist bottom will rot or give way in a few seasons.
+Over the years, I have learned to place these large containers where I want them, before filling them with soil.
+Also, after having had them rot from sitting on the ground, I know that they should be placed on bricks or wood blocks to raise them off the ground and to have air circulation beneath them.
+Without extra holes drilled in the bottom, drainage can be a problem, and a constant moist bottom will rot or give way in a few seasons.

 Generally whiskey barrels have been burned on the inside so they are black and charred and smell of charcoal and strongly of whiskey.
-So much so that, I once thought of informing the owner of the feed store/garden center where I bought four of them—that his young teenage employees who had wrestled them into the back of my van—had been drinking on the job.
-I had to laugh at myself on the way home as I was near about overcome by the heavy whiskey scent permeating the vehicle.
-Charcoal is good for plants, so I don’t try to clean out the inside of the barrels (not sure about the alcohol fumes though!)
+The whiskey smell is so strong that I once thought of informing the owner of the feed store/garden center where I had bought four of them that his teenage employees who had wrestled them into the back of my van had been drinking on the job.
+I had to laugh at myself on the way home, as I was nearly overcome by the heavy whiskey scent permeating the vehicle.
+Charcoal is good for plants, so I don’t try to clean out the inside of the barrels (although I’m not sure about the alcohol fumes!)

-The following step-by-step instructions are for cleaning up, priming and painting these barrels to make colorful container gardens.
+The following step-by-step instructions are for cleaning up, priming, and painting these barrels to make colorful container gardens.
 The half-barrels are pretty heavy, so I get someone to help me lift and set them, or I sort of turn them up on their bottom edge and roll them to move them (only when empty).
-You’ll need to do this work in a place where it doesn’t matter if you get things dirty or drip paint, or spread a drop cloth, old shower curtain, sheet or tarp to work on.
-It takes a few days from start to finish—waiting for the paint to dry—so check the weather forecast or be prepared to spread a protective cover overall if need be.
+You’ll need to do this work in a place where it doesn’t matter if you get things dirty or drip paint; alternatively, you can spread a drop cloth, old shower curtain, sheet, or tarp to work on.
+It takes a few days from start to finish—waiting for the paint to dry—so check the weather forecast, or be prepared to spread a protective cover overall if need be.